saramorgan/LightningDataGrid/README.md

 # Lightning Data Grid

-Generic Component used to display any sObject data in a read-only Lightning Grid.
+Generic Aura Component used to display any sObject data in a read-only Lightning Grid.
 It utilizes the following attributes to make the component configureable:

 Attribute Name  |  Description                                                                                      | Default
 --------------  |  ----------------------------------------------------------------------------------------------   | -------